DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 Commune failed to seize the Bank of France.
-Arguably, Marx was not only frustrated that this denied the Commune the funds it desperately needed (for it was also true that the sanctity of the Bank of France was needed if the Commune was to secure loans into the future), oversight was symptomatic of a flaw in the Commune as a whole.
+Arguably, Marx was not only frustrated that this denied the Commune the funds it desperately needed (for it was also true that the sanctity of the Bank of France was needed if the Commune was to secure loans into the future), this oversight was symptomatic of a flaw in the Commune as a whole.
 As Engels wrote in his preface to a new posthumous edition of Marx’s writings on the Commune, twenty years later: